dynamsoft-docs/camera-enhancer-docs-js/programming-old/javascript/api-reference/imageeditorview-v3.3.4.md

 ## setOriginalImage

-Sets the image to be drawn on the image editor imageeditorview.
+Sets the image to be drawn on the image editor view.

 ## getOriginalImage